bcroner/getfactors/README.md

 but for going from true to false.
 I obtained a provisional patent on this part of the process.

 A third exploit involves the highest-order member of a 3CNF clause which I refer to as the base in the source code.
 Suppose you are looking for a jump in the InitializePowJump (...) function.
-If you encounter a (-x, x) or (x, -x) with a -y in the lowest-order limit, followed by another (-x’, x’) or (x’, -x’) with a y in the lowest-order limit (with both x and x’ being lower in order than y), or the other way around with the y followed by a -y, then you select the minimum base among all 4 clause possibilities.
+If you encounter a (-x, x) or (x, -x) with a -y in the lowest-order limit, followed by another (-x’, x’) or (x’, -x’) with a y in the lowest-order limit (with both x and x’ being lower in order than y, obviously), or the other way around with the y followed by a -y, then you select the minimum base among all 4 clause possibilities.
 Condensed, (-x, x)->-y immediately succeeded by (-x’, x’)->y yields base literal access.

-This source code is not 100% debugged, as the nat_get_factors function returns erroneous results.
-But the core is debugged, consisting of the SAT solver and the addition and multiplication functions nat_add and nat_mul.

-Update 09-10-2025: As you can tell, I've been tinkering with this.
-I feel like there are two main bugs to fix, and then I'm factoring large integers.
-Exciting times.

-To get this to build, remove btc3sat.cpp and btc3sat.hpp from the project.
+This source code is currently a work in progress.

 Your mother. (not you, Brent)